AUNewGen/jewelry-store-challenge-/README.md

 well)
 * Please use best practices everywhere

-<b> Note: In case you are only comfortable with asp.net core please create a REST API with different endpoint, write postman testcases to simulate the workflow.</b>
+<b> Note: In case you are only comfortable with asp.net core, please create a REST API with different endpoint, write postman testcases to simulate the workflow.</b>

-Below are the suggested screens for your reference. please feel free to create new UI/UX based on your preference.
+Below are the suggested screens for your reference.
+Please feel free to create new UI/UX based on your preference.

 ## :arrow_down: